 The Piedmont Learning Academy for Youth Music (P.L.A.Y.
-Music) is the Winston-Salem Symphony’s El Sistema-inspired program which places an emphasis on the teaching of the whole child: head, heart and hands.
-The central focus of the curriculum is instilling in each student a thankfulness for their background and place in the world, an appreciation for those different than themselves, a motivation to work with others in a team and to better themselves holistically through active contribution and participation in an ensemble.
+Music) is the Winston-Salem Symphony’s El Sistema-inspired program, which places an emphasis on the teaching of the whole child: head, heart, and hands.
+The central focus of the curriculum is instilling in each student a thankfulness for their background and place in the world, an appreciation for those different than themselves, a motivation to work with others in a team, and to better themselves holistically through active contribution and participation in an ensemble.

 In an environment that supports their musical growth, social growth, and participation in the ensemble, students will develop musical literacy, learn basic music theory concepts, practice group performance pieces, compose and improvise short compositions as a class.

 Currently, the P.L.A.Y.
 Music program operates at the following schools: